han41858/angular-ko/aio/content/tutorial/toh-pt5.md

 * You added the Angular router to navigate among different components.
 * You turned the `AppComponent` into a navigation shell with `<a>` links and a `<router-outlet>`.
 * You configured the router in an `AppRoutingModule`
-* You defined simple routes, a redirect route, and a parameterized route.
+* You defined routes, a redirect route, and a parameterized route.
 * You used the `routerLink` directive in anchor elements.
 * You refactored a tightly-coupled master/detail view into a routed detail view.
 * You used router link parameters to navigate to the detail view of a user-selected hero.